CHARM-BDF/charmgpt/README.PLAN.MCPbranchStepMerge.md

 - **Three.js Version Conflicts:** Added package.json resolutions to force consistent Three.js version across dependencies
 - **UI Component Enhancements:** Made artifact buttons wrap properly and reduced console spam from graph rendering
 - **React Version Rollback:** Rolled back to React 18.3.1 + Reagraph 4.21.2 to match the working combination from source branch (avoided React 19 upgrade to prevent codebase-wide impacts)
+- **Workspace Functionality:** Added complete Master Graph Workspace functionality to chatStore with all helper functions and state management

 These changes were made to improve performance, reduce console noise, and fix rendering issues.
 If problems arise, check if they're related to these modifications.